Falló el copiado al portapapeles. Intenta de nuevo después de ajustar tus permisos.

 1. Burger King

-Burger King is the master of trolling other brands on social media.
-They launched a bid to partner with McDonald's to produce the "McWhopper," knowing McDonald's would turn them down and end up looking like a stodgy corporation.
+Their most memorable dig was when they launched a bid to partner with McDonald's to produce the ‘McWhopper,’ knowing full well that McDonald's would turn them down and end up looking like a stodgy corporation.

-When IHOP crafted a social media stunt to change its name to "International House of Burgers," Burger King quietly responded by changing their Twitter name to "Pancake King."
+When IHOP crafted a social media stunt to change its name to ‘International House of Burgers,’ Burger King quietly responded by changing their Twitter name to ‘Pancake King.’

-The account regularly posts photos of blocking followers who suggest bizarre new flavors (it's almost a Twitter badge of honor to get blocked by Pop-Tarts), and a running battle over whether or not Pop-Tarts are ravioli.
+The account regularly posts photos of blocking followers who suggest weird new flavors (it's almost a Twitter badge of honor to get blocked by Pop-Tarts) and there’s a bizarre running battle over whether or not Pop-Tarts are ravioli.

-The account even does product-based updates well.
+The account even does product-based updates cleverly.

-Its #Breaking2 social media campaign hyped the product launch of its Zoom Superfly Elite shoes by building anticipation for runners to break the two-hour barrier for running a marathon (spoiler alert: none did, but Kenya's Eliud Kipchoge came tantalizingly close at 2:03:05).
+Its #Breaking2 social media campaign hyped its Zoom Superfly Elite shoe product launch by building anticipation for runners to break the two-hour barrier for running a marathon (spoiler alert: none did, but Kenya's Eliud Kipchoge came tantalizingly close at 2:03:05).